pwwang/Bioinformatics-cheatsheet/README.md

 - **[MuSE](http://bioinformatics.mdanderson.org/main/MuSE)**: a novel approach to mutation calling based on the F81 Markov substitution model for molecular evolution, which models the evolution of the reference allele to the allelic composition of the matched tumor and normal tissue at each genomic locus. [@Ref](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-016-1029-6)
 - **[VarScan](http://dkoboldt.github.io/varscan/)**: a platform-independent software tool developed at the Genome Institute at Washington University to detect variants in NGS data.
 - **[Pindel](https://github.com/genome/pindel)**: Pindel can detect breakpoints of large deletions, medium sized insertions, inversions, tandem duplications and other structural variants at single-based resolution from next-gen sequence data.
+- **COPS**: A Sensitive and Accurate Tool for Detecting Somatic Copy Number Alterations Using Short-Read Sequence Data from Paired Samples.
+COPS is available at ftp://115.119.160.213 with username “cops” and password “cops”. [@Ref](http://journals.plos.org/plosone/article?id=10.1371%2Fjournal.pone.0047812)

 #### Variant Filtering
 - **[SnpSift](http://snpeff.sourceforge.net/SnpSift.html)**: SnpSift is a toolbox that allows you to filter and manipulate annotated files.